Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 - You can restrict the range of returned rows by a query using the `LIMIT` and/or `OFFSET` clauses, but you need to provide the ORDER BY clause to ensure a stable order for the rows.
 - Using the `HAVING` clause requires the `GROUP BY` clause to be specified and conditions must not refer to non-aggregated fields.
-- Binary operators are only supported if the `math` feature is enabled in the cloak configuration.

 ## JOIN restrictions